Emmywise/random-activities-to-ease-boredom/README.md

-# random-activities-to-ease-boredom  this application display random users can perform to ease boredom
+# random-activities-to-ease-boredom: this application display random activities users can perform to ease boredom